-Atholton middle blocker Wande Sogbesan’s kill late in the fourth set sent the Raiders coaches, players and fans into a frenzy, as a fifth and deciding set loomed against Northern-Calvert in a 3A state semifinal match at Ritchie Coliseum at the University of Maryland on Tuesday night.
+HOWARD COUNTY, MD — Atholton middle blocker Wande Sogbesan’s kill late in the fourth set sent the Raiders coaches, players and fans into a frenzy, as a fifth and deciding set loomed against Northern-Calvert in a 3A state semifinal game at Ritchie Coliseum at the University of Maryland on Tuesday night.

-The shift of momentum changed drastically in a matter of seconds, and Northern took advantage.
+The shift of momentum changed drastically in the matter of seconds, and Northern took advantage.

 It won the next four points, including two on kills from senior Amanda Chew, and edged the defending 3A state champions in four sets, 25-18, 26-24, 24-26, 26-24, to advance to the state championship game for the 14th time in program history.

 “When the ball hit the floor, all of our faces dropped,” said Chew, who finished with a match-high 26 kills.
 “But when they called it on our side we said this is it, this is our chance, and we knew it was meant for us to win.”

 The Patriots (18-1) will face Westminster on Saturday night in the final for a chance to capture their first state crown since 2015 in 11th overall.
 They have won the title in their last nine state championship game appearances.

 “I can’t even describe [the emotional swing] because I was off my seat screaming and then suddenly I had to sit back down, and I was like, OK, let’s regroup and see what happens,” Raiders coach Rob Moy said.

 Said Atholton senior Kelly Simons: “Just going from sky high happy to just down low, knowing you have to get the next one and you can’t count on the one from before.”